 - Level of Payroll: Don0t decrease salaries and wages by more than 25% for any employee that made less than $100,000 annualized in 2019.
 If you do, your loan forgiveness will also be reduced.

-- Re-Hiring: If you had to fire employees or changed salary levels between February 15, 2020, and April 26, 2020, you have until June 30, 2020, to restore those changes.
-If you don’t, the forgiveness will be reduced.
+- Re-Hiring: For the First Round, if you had to fire employees or changed salary levels between February 15, 2020, and April 26, 2020, employers had until June 30, 2020, to restore those changes.
+If they didn’t, the forgiveness was reduced.

 What’s the interest rate that PPP loans carry?